History of New Orleans in Timeline

 2017: Transit Service Restoration

-January 17, 2018: Last Occurrence of 20 °F
+January 17, 2018: Last Time Temperature Reached 20°F

-January 17, 2018, was the last time the temperature reached 20 °F (-7 °C).
+January 17, 2018 was the last time the temperature in New Orleans reached 20°F (-7°C).

-2018: Armstrong Airport Statistics
+2018: Armstrong International Airport Traffic

-2018: LaToya Cantrell Assumed Mayor's Office
+2018: LaToya Cantrell assumes mayor's office

-2018: Louisiana Joins Organisation Internationale de la Francophonie
+2018: Louisiana joins Organisation Internationale de la Francophonie

 Since Louisiana became the first U.S. state to join the Organisation Internationale de la Francophonie in 2018, New Orleans has reemerged as an important center for the state's francophone and creolophone cultures and languages.

-2019: Muslim Population Percentage
+2019: Muslim percentage

-2020: United States Census
+2020: U.S. Census

-According to the 2020 United States census, New Orleans had 383,997 people, 151,753 households, and 69,370 families.
+According to the 2020 United States census, there were 383,997 people, 151,753 households, and 69,370 families residing in the city.

-2020: Protestant Christian Demographic Statistics
+2020: Protestant Christian demographic data

-2020: Greater New Orleans Metropolitan Area Population in 2020
+2020: Greater New Orleans Metropolitan Area Population

-2020: Population of New Orleans in 2020
+2020: Population of New Orleans

 2020: Racial and Ethnic Makeup

-In 2020, the racial and ethnic makeup of New Orleans was 53.61% Black or African American, 31.61% non-Hispanic white, and other races.
+In 2020, the racial and ethnic makeup of New Orleans was 53.61% Black or African American, 31.61% non-Hispanic white, and 8.08% Hispanic and Latino American.

-2020: Muslim Population Estimate
+2020: Muslim population estimate

 August 29, 2021: Hurricane Ida Landfall